 where igGWSA stands for the improved estimation of groundwater storage anomaly; TWSA is terrestrial water storage anomaly; GlacierWSA is glacier water storage anomaly; PWSA is permafrost water storage anomaly; LRWSA is lake and reservoir water storage anomaly; SRSA is surface runoff storage anomaly; PSMSAimproved is the improved profile soil moisture storage anomaly; SWEA is snow water equivalent anomaly; CWSA is canopy water storage anomaly.

-To quantify the impacts of incomprehensive considerations of non-groundwater components, five kinds of non-improved GWSA were further estimated as listed below.
+To quantify the potential impacts of incomprehensive considerations of non-groundwater components (e.g., neglect of glaciers, permafrost, deep-layer soil moisture, etc.), six kinds of non-improved GWSA were further estimated and compared to igGWSA.
+The estimation methods and their respective purposes are listed below.

-GWSAsimplified: Similar to most previous studies (Liu et al., 2023; Peng et al., 2021; Zhao et al., 2023), simplified GWSA was separated from TWSA by subtracting only soil moisture storage in the 0–200 cm soil layer, snow water equivalent, and plant canopy water simulated by GLDAS Noah.
+GWSAsimplified: Similar to most previous studies (Liu et al., 2023; Peng et al., 2021; Zhao et al., 2023), GWSAsimplified was separated from TWSA by subtracting only soil moisture storage in the 0–200 cm soil layer, snow water equivalent, and plant canopy water simulated by GLDAS Noah.
+The potential impacts of this most simplified approach adopted by most previous studies on the accuracy of GWSA estimation can be quantified by comparing GWSAsimplified and igGWSA.

 GWSACLSM: CLSM-simulated PSM instead of improved PSM was used to estimate GWSA, with all other non-groundwater components identical to those for igGWSA.
+By comparing GWSACLSM and igGWSA, we can determine whether machine learning improves the accuracy of GWSA estimation by reducing the uncertainty of CLSM-simulated PSM.

 GWSA289: Soil moisture storage in the 0–289 cm soil layer derived from ERA5-Land instead of improved PSM was used to estimate GWSA, with all other non-groundwater components identical to those for igGWSA.

 GWSA200: Soil moisture storage in the 0–200 cm soil layer derived from FLDAS Noah instead of improved PSM was used to estimate GWSA, with all other non-groundwater components identical to those for igGWSA.
+The potential impacts of neglecting deep-layer soil moisture on the accuracy of GWSA estimation can be quantified by comparing GWSA200, GWSA289 and igGWSA.

-GWSAignored: GlacierWSA was ignored when estimating GWSA, with all other non-groundwater components identical to those for igGWSA.
+GWSAnoGLA: GlacierWSA was ignored when estimating GWSA, with all other non-groundwater components identical to those for igGWSA.
+The potential impacts of neglecting glaciers on the accuracy of GWSA estimation can be quantified by comparing GWSAnoGLA and igGWSA.

+GWSAnoPER: PWSA was ignored when estimating GWSA, with all other non-groundwater components identical to those for igGWSA.
+The potential impacts of neglecting permafrost on the accuracy of GWSA estimation can be quantified by comparing GWSAnoPER and igGWSA.